Tas-sos/nagios-plugins-argo/README.md

 * `--client_id`: The identifier of the client.
 * `--client_secret`: The secret value of the client.
 * `--refresh_token`: The value of the refresh token.
+* `--token_file`: The name of the file where token is going to be saved.